 Tissue Repair listed in November 2021, having raised \$22 million at \$1.15 a share, for a \$70 million market capitalisation.
-The company also raised \$7.5 million in a pre-IPO round in April 2021.
+The company raised \$7.5 million in a pre-IPO round.

 In late April this year the company appointed Dr Michael Silberberg to the board.
 Dr Silberberg is therapeutic area head for facial aesthetics and medical affairs at Abbvie Inc.